 4 – Ruin your towels

-They make towels less absorbent.
+Fabric softener will make towels less absorbent.
 In as much as the dryer sheets leave your towel feeling soft (which is what most people like), they greatly interfere with your towel’s absorbency level.
 This is a good reason to skip using dryer sheets on such fabrics.

 5 – Impact fire-resistant toddler wear